 Gain confidence.
 Always have a word in team meetings, seminars or townhalls.
 Make your presence noticed.

 Most of you agree that English the most dominating language for various reasons.
-I respect my mother tongue, ‘Hindi’, very much and prefer to talk in my personal life.
+I respect my mother tongue, ‘Hindi’, very much and prefer to talk about my personal life.
 But I can easily say that English is more important for making a rewarding life in our industry.
 English is a de-facto global language.
 Your work responsibilities require you to communicate with people from different cultures, and languages.
 English fills the gap.
 So if you want to communicate with them, master the language.
 Once you master the language, more opportunities come in your way.

 Please note that when I am saying English is important, it means a good command of the English language.
 You should communicate effectively.
 You should have a good command of vocabulary also.
 It is the first step towards the above four lessons too.
 It can put a lot of confidence in you to succeed on the above four points as well.